 ICT is viewed as a valuable resource which is used to support and extend teaching and learning across the curriculum.
 The computer suite provides opportunities for all children to enhance their skills.
 Classrooms are equipped with Interactive Whiteboards and the school is a 'Centre of Excellence' in interactive whiteboard skills. iPad technology has been developed throughout the school with class sets in P1-P3 and individual iPads for pupils in P4-P7.

-Our dedicated teaching staff is ably supported by a team of Reading Partnership volunteers, 'Time to Read' helpers, a Familyworks counsellor and a South Eastern Health and Social Trust's Children's Multidisciplinary Team.
+Our dedicated teaching staff is ably supported by a team of 'Time to Read' helpers, two Familyworks counsellors and a Parental Engagement Officer.

 The school also has the only Nurture Group in North Down, set up in September 2009 the Nurturing provision, known as 'The Rainbow Rooms', is a developmental facility that supports children by providing a carefully routine day, where there is a balance of learning and teaching, affection and structure within a home-like atmosphere.

-A well established extended schools programme includes a KS1 After Schools Club, a Breakfast and Snack Club, sporting opportunities for KS2 children and the 'Catapult Project'.
+A well established extended schools programme includes a Breakfast Club, a

-We offer a wide range of extra-curricular activities including: football, netball, art and crafts, scripture union, ECO club, fun choir and homework club.
+We offer a wide range of extra-curricular activities including: football, netball, dance, health and fitness, code club, scripture union, ECO club, choir and homework club.